Tuvshno/valorant-highlight-finder/README.md

 # Valorant Kill Finder

-Medium Deep Learning Model and Pipeline that can identify your kills in any VOD using FFMPEG, YOLOV11, ONNX, and OpenCV.
+Medium Deep Learning Model and Pipeline that can identify your kills in any VOD.

 ![Highlightr Demo](docs/demo_resized.gif)
 Video from [Dacoit](https://www.youtube.com/@dacoiit).
 Adjusted to 1 frame/second.